acapellan/AggreGator/assignments/user_stories.md

   current coursework.
 When the semester is finished, automated emails are sent asking students to complete a survey of the course they completed.
 - Only verified students who took a course may rate the posts of other students.
-- A curated list with the hightest ranking responses are displayed first.
+- A curated list with the highest ranking responses are displayed first.

 ### Learn more about electives